abdunzelil/elons-jets-rs/README.md

 # Track Elon Musk's jets - in rust

-With inpsiration from [twitter/@ElonJet](https://twitter.com/ElonJet), this app will print notifications when one of Elon Musk's jets fly over your own ADS-B receiver ground station.
+With inspiration from [twitter/@ElonJet](https://twitter.com/ElonJet), this app will print notifications when one of Elon Musk's jets fly over your own ADS-B receiver ground station.

 # Run